-Let's closely examine each item associated with the Omnibus solicitation before we delve into the Topics Document and the Funding Opportunity Announcements.
-The abbreviation PA stands for Program Announcement.
-These are broad funding opportunity announcements for specific activities or types of research.
-There is one PA for the SBIR program and another for the STTR program.
-Both of these Funding Opportunity Announcements or FOAs are for investigator-initiated applications.
-There is also a Topics Document and another entitled “SBA approved topics list for budget waivers."
-These documents are updated and re-issued annually.
+Let's closely examine each item associated with the Omnibus Solicitation before we delve into the Topics Document and the Funding Opportunity Announcements.
+The abbreviation PA stands for Parent Announcements.
+These are broad Funding Opportunity Announcements for specific activities or types of research.
+There are two PAs for the SBIR program – one that specifies Clinical Trials Not Allowed and another, which specifies that Clinical Trials [are] Required.
+There is another parallel set of two funding opportunities for the STTR program.
+All of these Funding Opportunity Announcements, or FOAs, are for investigator-initiated applications.
+There is also a Topics Document and another entitled "2018 SBA approved topics list for budget waivers."
+These documents are updated and reissued annually.
 We'll discuss each of these in a moment.
-There is also a hyperlink to NIH SBIR/STTR Grant Forms.
+There is also a hyperlink to the NIH SBIR/STTR Grant Forms.
 It's easy to navigate to everything that you may need from this one page.
-There is also a reminder on the right hand side of the grey box indicating that there are THREE standard receipt dates for proposals in response to the Program Announcements.
-The option to submit an application on one of three receipt dates is a unique feature of the HHS SBIR and STTR programs.
+There is also a reminder on the right-hand side of the grey box indicating that there are THREE standard receipt dates for proposals in response to the program announcements.
+The option to submit an application on one of these three receipt dates is a unique feature of the HHS SBIR and STTR programs.

-This document is usually about 200 pages in length and is rich with descriptions of the ICs research interests.
+The 2018 Program Descriptions and Research Topics Document is about 280 pages in length and is rich with descriptions of the IC's research interests.
 Each Institute or Center also includes comments regarding unique SBIR/STTR guidelines that may pertain to their organization.
 For example, budget limits, adjustments to duration of awards, or related solicitations may be mentioned.
 One item that you may often see referenced is SBA budget caps.
-There is a document entitled "SBA Approved Topics List for Budget Waivers" on the Funding page which is revised and updated annually.
+There is a document entitled "SBA Approved Topics List for Budget Waivers" on the Funding page, which is revised and updated annually.
 The SBIR and STTR programs do have statutory budget limits.
-However, given the costs associated with maturing medical technologies – the Small Business Administration has made exceptions for a number of NIH SBIR and STTR topics.
-The topic areas that have a waiver are identified on the NIH SBIR/STTR funding page in the document we just referenced.
+However, given the costs associated with maturing medical technologies, the Small Business Administration has made exceptions for a number of NIH SBIR and STTR topics.
+The topic areas that have a waiver are identified on the NIH SBIR/STTR Funding page and in the document we just referenced.
 Companies that wish to propose budgets in excess of the statutory limits are strongly encouraged to contact NIH program officials prior to submitting any award budget in excess of the statutory amounts.

 Let's go back to the NIH SBIR/STTR Funding page and look at the SBIR Omnibus Funding Opportunity Announcement link.
-When you navigate to the "SBIR Omnibus Funding Opportunity Announcement”PA-15-269 you are presented with a considerable amount of information.
+When you navigate to the "SBIR Omnibus Funding Opportunity Announcement" you are presented with a considerable amount of information.
 If this is the first time that you have visited this page, you may be overwhelmed by the number of hyperlinks.
 Much of the information provided are links to related organizations, and documents.
-For example, the first two sections entitled "Participating Organizations" and "Components of Participating Organizations" contain compilations of the links to the agencies participating in this Funding Opportunity Announcement (FOA).
+For example, the first two sections entitled "Participating Organizations" and "Components of Participating Organizations" contain compilations of the links to the Agencies participating in this Funding Opportunity Announcement, or FOA.
 Navigate further down the page until you come to "Part 2.
 Full Text of Announcement."
 This is the section that you need to explore in detail.
-An important companion document, it is one that was recommended to download at the outset.
-Open the file that you downloaded previously entitled SF424 (R&R) SBIR/STTR Application Guide.
-On the cover you see the acronym PHS – this stands for the Public Health Service.
-There’s a number of unique characteristics of the HHS program highlighted in this document.
-Let’s look at a number of them – starting with eligibility.
+An important companion document is one that was recommended to download at the outset entitled SF424 (R&R) SBIR/STTR Application Guide.
+You will need this when you start to develop your application.

-In another section of this document, the method of submitting proposals in response to this Omnibus solicitation is described.
-You will need to submit your proposal through Grants.gov and must also complete a one-time registration with the eRA Commons.
-It is recommended that you register with eRA Commons at least 6 weeks prior to the submittal date of a Grants.gov submission.
-The proposal that you will submit to NIH is actually a collection of forms and documents that you will upload into Grants.gov as an application.
-In order to understand the structure of your application, you should download the appropriate grants package from grants.gov as early as possible.
-This approach to proposal submission is unique to granting agencies that utilize grants.gov.
+Another unique feature of HHS is that it allows a small business to choose between two methods of submitting an application.
+An applicant may submit the proposal using either ASSIST or Grants.gov.
+Use of either method requires that one must complete a one-time registration with the eRA Commons.
+It is recommended that you register with eRA Commons at least 6 weeks prior to the submittal date of a submission.
+The proposal that you will submit to NIH is actually a collection of forms and documents that you will upload into either ASSIST or Grants.gov as an application.
+In order to understand the structure of your application, you should download the appropriate grants package as early as possible.
 For the first-time applicant, anticipate that it will take considerable time to understand the structure and how to prepare a compelling application.